 How many different species of wild birds are in Maryland?

 It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of Maryland.
-However, according to Wikipedia there are at least 455 species of birds in the state of Maryland.
-One source claims there are 2,059 species in North America, another older source says there are just 914.
-I’m not sure how much I trust these numbers, but they give us a broad idea of the number of species.
+However, according to Wikipedia as of 2022, there are at least 456 species of birds in the state of Maryland.

 For the purposes of this article we are just going to look at some of the species people frequently see in Maryland, especially in backyards.